WHAT YOU NEED TO KNOW ABOUT REBRANDING YOUR BUSINESS

 The brand refresh is very common and is where many of my rebranding clients are when they hire me.
 So when do you need a brand refresh?

 Usually, this is when your company has evolved in scope from its inception.
 Perhaps the services or products you offer have grown and your existing brand no longer reflects all of the facets of your business.

 As an example, one of my clients had her own massage practice, Right Path Massage & Movement.
 As her business grew, her singular focus began to shift and she began adding more services to her business and thinking about its long-term goals.

 Rebranding a business that has outgrown its existing look is when a brand refresh is effective.
-For my client, we carried over certain elements and colours from her previous logo design — which she still loved — into the new brand, Restorative Touch Therapies.
+For my client, we carried over certain elements and colours from her previous brand design — which she still loved — into the new brand, Restorative Touch Therapies.

 The Brand Overhaul

 This type of rebranding typically comes into play for those companies that have either completely changed their business direction or rushed the initial branding process altogether.

-So whether you’re looking to escape an outdated or trendy logo or are starting to recognize the value in a proper brand strategy, rebranding is a worthwhile investment for long-term success.
+So whether you’re looking to escape an outdated or trendy logo or have finally recognized the value in a proper brand strategy, rebranding is a very worthy investment for long-term success.

 Do You Need to Rebrand Your Business?

 How do you decide if you need to rebrand?
 If any of the types of branding above struck a chord with you, then rebranding your business in 2022 may be the way to go.